-One of these Freedoms is: freedom from fear and distress.
-In this section, you will learn about this freedom and how you can make sure your cow is receiving the love, understanding and companionship he/she needs to be free from fear and distress.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Fear and Distress.
+In this section you will learn about this freedom and how you can make sure your cows receive the love, understanding and companionship they need to be free from fear and distress.

 Cows are social, herd animals and therefore, need other cows around them to feel safe and happy.
 This means your cow will need cow friends to stay happy.

 Research has shown that cows like to graze with other cows in groups of 3 - 4.
 The groups that cows graze in are made up of cows that have bonded with each other (cows make best friends too!).